eficode-academy/helm-katas/create-a-helm-chart.md

 ### Overview

-- Create a skeleton helm chart
+- Create a skeleton Helm chart
 - Copy `sentences` kubernetes yaml into the chart
 - Lint and deploy our new chart